particle-iot/docs/src/content/support/troubleshooting/mode-switching.md

 	  }
 	}

 But the whole point of the automatic mode is you don't really need to know that.
-The Wi-Fi connection just works.
+The {{network-type}} connection just works.
 So let's say your code looks like this:

 	// You don't have to add this, but if you want to be explicit:
 	SYSTEM_MODE(AUTOMATIC);